Enhanced-Discord-Rich-Presence/Enhanced-Discord-Rich-Presence/CONTRIBUTING.md

 Before making any changes, you must fork and clone the full repository:
 1. Fork the repository on Github: https://github.com/Enhanced-Discord-Rich-Presence/Enhanced-Discord-Rich-Presence
-2. Clone your fork loccally:
+2. Clone your fork locally:
     ```bash
     git clone https://github.com/YOUR_USERNAME/Enhanced-Discord-Rich-Presence.git
     cd Enhanced-Discord-Rich-Presence